ricbencar/breakwater-cubes-calculator/README.md

 ## 1. Abstract

 This repository contains computational tools designed for the hydraulic design of coastal breakwater armor layers.
-The software implements well known empirical formulae to dimension artificial concrete units, specifically **Simple Cubes** (Van der Meer) and **Antifer Blocks** (Chegini & Aghtouman).
+The software implements well-known empirical formulae to dimension artificial concrete units, specifically **Simple Cubes** (Van der Meer) and **Antifer Blocks** (Chegini & Aghtouman).

 A distinguishing feature of this tool is its **Iso-Geometric Design Philosophy** for the breakwater head.
 Rather than increasing the nominal diameter ($D_n$) of armor units at the roundhead—which necessitates different casting moulds, storage logistics, and crane requirements—this calculator solves for the required **increase in concrete density** ($\rho_c$).